 The International Committee for Museum Security ICMS was founded by the 10th General Assembly of ICOM on June 1974 in Kobenhavn, Denmark.
 It has been playing a leading role in activities throughout its many years of meetings.
 Its Rules have changed to conform with the Model Rules of ICOM, dated 1991, declaring ICMS original and unchanging aims:

-in Essen, Germany
+in Leipzig, Germany

 11th November 2016